uviclibraries/insta360/pre-workshop.md

 nav_order: 2
 parent: Workshop Activities
 ---
-## Pre-Workshop Videos & Activities
+## Pre-Workshop Videos & Instruction
 360 Cameras are amazing tools that can help us tell stories or share experiences in much more immersive and potentially impactful ways.
 This workshop is primarily hands-on practice using a 360 camera and editing softwares.
 To participate fully please do the following **before the workshop**: